 - Rheumatoid arthritis (RA).
 Early research shows that taking saffron extract might reduce pain and swollen joints in people with RA.

 Taking large amounts of saffron by mouth is POSSIBLY UNSAFE.
 High doses of 5 grams or more can cause poisoning.
 Doses of 12-20 grams can cause death.

-Not enough is known about the safety of using saffron during breast-feeding.
-Stay on the safe side and stick to using only food amounts.
+There isn't enough reliable information to know if saffron is safe to use when pregnant or breast-feeding.
+Stay on the safe side and stick to food amounts.